Shrimp and Sausage Jambalaya with Rice Recipe

 Choosing the right rice for your Jambalaya dish is essential to achieving the correct texture.
 Long-grain rice is the preferred type of rice for Jambalaya.
 It has a low starch content, which ensures that the rice grains remain separate and fluffy.
 You should avoid using short-grain or sticky rice as it will result in a stodgy Jambalaya that is unappetizing.

-See also Pilaf From Leftover Rice
+See also Pork Fried Rice Recipe

 How to properly season your Jambalaya for maximum flavor